 Argentina has many more sweets, dulces, and postres and it seems that every time we meet new people we find out about a new dessert.
 To complete this list of the top 5 authentic desserts in Argentina, we would like to add the following four that are also part of the Argentina dessert culture.

 Medialunas are popular pastries which have the traditional crescent or half-moon shape of French croissants.
 Compared to French croissants, they are a taste sweeter and are a little more doughy.
-Medialunas can be found at panaderias as part of the facturas (pastries) often sold by the dozen.
-They are eaten with coffee places for breakfast or at the merienda, which is Argentina tea time designed to tide people over until a late dinner.
-At merianda time, medialunas are usually served with cafe de leche (coffee with milk).
-You can read more about the merienda and coffee with medialunas on our post about the 10 surprising discoveries about Buenos Aires.
+They can be found at panaderias as part of the facturas (pastries) that are often sold by the dozen.
+There is always a good time of Medialunas.
+At breakfast, with coffee or at the merienda, which is “Argentine tea time” designed to tide people over until a late dinner.

 Facturas are the name given in pastries that can be found at the many panaderias around the country.
 They are little pastries are often sold individually or by the dozen.
 It’s worth buying a dozen to sample the different types and it is more economical making it a good excuse to buy more 🙂 These little pastries are covered with sugar and are usually filled with dulce de leche, crema pastelera (custard) or dulce de membrillo.
 They are also available plain and without any filling.
 They are so many kinds and it is difficult to try them all.
 Though we encourage you to give it a try if on your next trip to Argentina 🙂